EtienneLamoureux/TQVaultAE/README.md

 ### Troubleshooting and F.A.Q.
 **Q. Can TQVaultAE use my old vault files?**
-:  *A. Yes, TQVaultAE is compatible with the legacy TQault vault files.*
+:  *A. Yes, TQVaultAE is compatible with the legacy TQvault vault files.*

 **Q. Does TQVaultAE modify my items?
 The stats I see are not the same as the ones ingame.**
 :  *A. No, unless you specifically use the cheating options, TQVaultAE doesn't alter items in any way.
 The difference you see is simply due to the way stats are generated in Titan Quest: each item has base stats and a unique seed that modifies those stats.
 TQVaultAE only displays the base stats (and not the modifications due to the RNG).*